 No treatment is required for asymptomatic or mildly symptomatic elderly patients.
 Effective management of constipation is important.
-Treatment is necessary if hydronephrosis, non-resolving vaginal erosions, or obstruction develop.
+Treatment is necessary if hydronephrosis, non-resolving vaginal erosions, or obstruction develops.

-Nonsurgical treatment options should be discussed.
 Pelvic examination should assess the extent of prolapse in all compartments and include rectovaginal exam, assessment of the anal sphincter, and neurologic evaluation of the area.
 A pessary can be offered regardless of prolapse stage.
-Numerous vaginal pessaries are available and data do not support one type of pessary over another for women with rectoceles.
+Numerous vaginal pessaries are available and data does not support one type of pessary over another for patients with rectoceles.

 Pelvic floor muscle rehabilitation and symptom-directed therapy may be offered.
-Pelvic floor physical therapy is typically performed once or twice weekly over a 2 to 3 month period, supervised by an experienced therapist or practitioner.
+Pelvic floor physical therapy is typically performed once or twice weekly over a two to three month period, supervised by an experienced therapist or practitioner.

 Indications for surgical management include desire for definitive correction, difficulty with intercourse, recurrent ulcerations from pessary use, or unacceptable incontinence.
 Decision to perform surgery must balance the surgical risks against the potential benefits.
 Perioperative risk is increased in older patients with concomitant medical problems and careful preoperative assessment and management of identified conditions should be performed.
 Pre-operative defect assessment including evaluation for presence of co-existing enterocele, sigmoidocele, and apical defects can inform the surgical approach.
 Dyspareunia should be assessed in sexually active patients.